huntabyte/shadcn-svelte/apps/www/src/content/installation.md

 };
 ```

-If you are _not_ using SvelteKit, then you'll need to update your path aliases in your `tsconfig.json`.
+If you are _not_ using SvelteKit, then you'll need to update your path aliases in your `tsconfig.json` and `vite.config.ts`.

 ```json title="tsconfig.json" {4-7}
 {